maz4/fe-cosik/README.md

 `$ npm deploy`

-Runs `$ npm build` above command and deploys built website to the GitHub pages.
+Runs `$ npm build` command and deploys built website to the GitHub pages.